fjvallarino/monomer/tasks.md

     - Restore GlobalKeys
       - Add method to collect tree of WidgetInstances
       - Also return map of GlobalKeys, whose value is an existential wrapping the WidgetNode
         - This is necessary because s/e types may not match
+    - Move/copy focusable/widgetType to Widget?
     - Remove children from WidgetNode
     - Use Widget instead of WidgetNode wherever possible
   - Split WidgetInstance into Definition and Instance, in order to: